stashmerchant/dataviz-project-proposal/README.md

 ## Data

-The data I propose to visualize for my project are the Rhode Island Employment Rates from 1976 to present time.
+The data I used to visualize my final project are the Rhode Island Unemployment Rates and the National Unemployment Rates from 1976 to present time.
 I derived this information from this dataset: https://fred.stlouisfed.org/series/RIUR

 ## Questions & Tasks